MeloenCoding/todocli/README.md

 # todocli

-A simple commandline tool i wrote using Rust, clap.
+A simple commandline tool i wrote using Rust and clap.
 The reason i post this on GitHub is that ive ran in to multiple very hard problems.
 Some of these problems were more or less undocumented.
 I hope this helps you with learning rust and maybe building your own 'todocli'.

-You can't use it as it is because i linked it to my api for personal use.
-Altough you can simply fix this by changing the api_link variable in main.rs to the file you want to store your todos.
+you can use this program as it is by running 'todocli list show' twice. once to generate a config file and data file in the default config location. (see bottom of this readme). then you can call 'todocli list add "Something that needs to get done"' and it will add it to the data file. you can then see the data file by just calling the list show again.

+you can mark todo's as completed in your list by calling 'todocli list done 0' to mark the todo at index 0.

+if you have any questions about the code or about how to use the program, you can create an issue.

 Here are the commands you need if you decide to clone it: